Compare Grandma Joan

 In more densely populated areas, caregiver registries may seem like a convenient option for finding a live-in caregiver.
 They typically provide a list of available candidates for clients to interview and hire as household employees.

-But when it comes to quality, consistency, and cost, there are two major differences between a caregiver registry and Grandma Joan:
+But when it comes to quality, consistency, and cost, there are three major differences between a caregiver registry and Grandma Joan:

 1. Candidate Pool